csswizardry/csswizardry.github.com/_posts/2018-11-09-css-and-network-performance.md

 of the HTML, constructing the CSSOM usually takes a good deal longer.

-In this post I want to look at how CSS can prove to be a substantial bottleneck (both in itself and for other resources) on the network, and how we can mitigate it, thus shortening the Critical Path and reducing our time to Start Render.
+In this post I want to look at how CSS can prove to be a substantial bottleneck on the network (both in itself and for other resources) and how we can mitigate it, thus shortening the Critical Path and reducing our time to Start Render.

 ## Employ Critical CSS